SedhaiGaurab/ai-task-review-app/README.md

 A small React and FastAPI application for creating tasks, tracking their status, deleting tasks, and requesting an AI review through OpenRouter.

+## Technologies

+- React 19 and Vite for the frontend
+- FastAPI and Uvicorn for the backend API
+- SQLAlchemy with SQLite for data storage
+- OpenRouter through the OpenAI-compatible Python SDK for AI analysis
+- Docker Compose and Nginx for the containerized setup
+- Pytest for automated tests

 ## Docker setup

 Install and start Docker Desktop.
 Then copy `backend/.env.example` to `backend/.env` and set the real OpenRouter key: